Please ensure Javascript is enabled for purposes of website accessibility Page 2: Addressing the Function of a Behavior

 • Teachers reported that function-based interventions were just as easy to use as other interventions, but they worked better for students.

-Jeong & Copeland, 2020
+(Jeong & Copeland, 2020)

+The most effective BIPs are made up of function-based interventions that are tailored to a student’s unique needs.
 In this interview, Bettie Ray Butler discusses the benefits of function-based interventions (time: 2:21).

 Bettie Ray Butler, PhD